brabli/tampermonkey-scripts/README.md

 An example of a raw script URL is "https://raw.githubusercontent.com/brabli/tampermonkey-scripts/main/gitea-extras/script.js".

+## Updating

+Click the Tampermonkey browser extension icon and click `Utilities -> Check for userscript updates`.

 ## My Development Workflow

 My workflow developing Tampermonkey scripts is to add a new script in my Tampermonkey dashboard with just the required header comment.